mmichie/m28/docs/implementation/roadmap.md

 - **Exception Handling Enhancements**
   - ✅ Basic exception hierarchy implemented in `core/exception.go`
   - ✅ Custom exception types support
-  - ⚠️ Improve traceback reporting and error formatting
+  - ✅ Improve traceback reporting and error formatting
-  - ⚠️ Enhance exception propagation for nested contexts
+  - ✅ Enhance exception propagation for nested contexts

 - **Control Flow Enhancements**
-  - ⚠️ Improve `if/else` behavior in nested contexts
+  - ✅ Improve `if/else` behavior in nested contexts
-  - ⚠️ Enhance break/continue reliability in loops
+  - ⚠️ Enhance break/continue reliability in loops (partially implemented but has issues with for loops)
   - ⚠️ Improve support for early returns in functions

 - **Recursion Optimization**